SurniaUlula/wpsso-inherit-parent-meta/readme.txt

 == Upgrade Notice ==

-= 2.3.0 =
+= 3.0.0 =

-(2020/04/21) Added the Pinterest image in the Document SSO metabox to the list of inherited images.
+(2020/04/21) Added a new WPSSOIPM_POST_METADATA_KEYS constant.
+Added the custom Pinterest image to the list of inherited images.